jimktrains/kog/README.md

  * Boolean
 * Set
 * Tuple
+ * Date
+ * Complex
 * Method
  * Function
  * Table
-* Array

 ### Methods

-Methods are blocks of code that are named and whos inputs and outputs are typed
+Methods are blocks of code that are named and whose inputs and outputs are typed

 The ``Return`` keyword is used to return a from the method and exit the method.